shahwan42/shamseya_task/README.md

 - `$ manage.py test` to run tests
 - `$ manage.py migrate` to apply migrations
 - `$ manage.py loaddata core` to load initial data
-- `$ manage.py runserver` to run server
+- `$ manage.py runserver 8005` to run server
-- navigate to `http://localhost:8000/api/core/reviews/` to open in the browser
+- navigate to `http://localhost:8005/api/core/reviews/` to open in the browser
 - Or use Postman to test the endpoint

 ## Test from inside VS Code